Mizuno Wave Rebellion Pro 3 Running Shoe Review

 Cons

 Cushioning is a clear strength of the Mizuno Wave Rebellion Pro 3.
-The shoe delivers amazing impact protection, especially at the heel, thanks to its plush stack and nitrogen-infused midsole that absorbs impacts very well.
+The shoe delivers superb impact protection, especially at the heel, thanks to its plush stack and nitrogen-infused midsole that absorbs impacts very well.
 The forefoot cushioning complements this setup by offering a less plush yet still very protective platform.

 Pros

-• Outstanding cushioning towards the heel.
+• Superb cushioning towards the heel.

 • Great protection under forefoot.